 - Edgy and Bright

-- These brushes can be found in our Perfect Portrait Collection and Newborn Brush set!
+- These brushes can be found in our Perfect Portrait Collection and Bella Baby Newborn Complete Workflow Preset and Brush set!

 These brushes are also very useful when I do composite photos (the babies in the dew drops).
 Sometimes, when blending pictures together, they don't always seem to mesh, and some end up looking very transposed.
 Using brushes like Depth and Drama, Edgy and Bright, and Subtle Soft Skin really help to blend and give the image a more natural feel.